aednichols/jo-site/README.md

+# About Jo

+I am 66 years old, I live in Buffalo, New York, and I need a kidney transplant.
+A living donor is my best chance for survival.

+# About my illness

+I suffer from acute kidney injury (AKI) due to chronic kidney stones.
+Over the years, the stones cause the kidneys to lose function.
+And there are side effects, like difficult infections and dangerously low blood cell counts.

 # Biscuit theme for Jekyll

 [Biscuit](http://sblisesivdin.github.io/biscuit) is a single-page responsive Jekyll theme.
 This is the most simple and still-good-looking Jekyll theme that you can find.